d3phys/assert-book/src/hello-world.md

 $ ./tr hello.ass hello.tree
 ```

+Now you have to choose appropriate back-end compiler.

+## Legacy Compiler
-Than compile the binary with `./cum`:
+To use legacy compiler compile the binary with `./cum`:
 ```console
 $ ./cum hello.tree hello.o
 ```